sebestyenistvan/runvncserver/README.md

 # runvncserver
-Shell script to run TigerVNC server
+Shell script to run TigerVNC server on the actual desktop (scraping).

 ## Prerequisites
 TigerVNC server installed (tigervnc-scraping-server on debian)